 Dental implants are changing the way we live.
-They are designed to provide a foundation for replacement teeth which look and work like natural teeth.
-The person who has lost teeth regains the ability to eat virtually anything.
+They are designed to provide a foundation for replacement teeth which look and function like natural teeth.
+A person who has lost teeth regains the ability to eat virtually anything.
 Patients appreciate knowing that the teeth will appear natural and can smile and function with confidence.

 What are Dental Implants?

-The implants are tiny titanium posts placed under the "gums" where teeth are missing.
+Implants are tiny titanium posts placed under the "gums" where teeth are missing.
 These metal "anchors" act as tooth root substitutes.
-Bone bonds with the titanium, creating a strong foundation for artificial teeth which are placed in the same was as a traditional dental crown.
-Implants help preserve facial structure, preventing the bone from withering away (which occurs when teeth are missing).
+Bone bonds with the titanium, creating a strong foundation for artificial teeth (crowns).
+Implants help to restore facial structure, prevent the jawbone from deteriorating (which occurs when teeth are missing).

 The Surgical Procedure:

 The placement of dental implants involves a simple surgical procedure.
 Implants (titanium posts) are inserted under your gums.
 For three to six months following surgery, the implants are gradually bonding with the jawbone.
-You will be able to wear temporary dentures during this time.
-During this time, your permanent replacement teeth are being fabricated.
+You will be able to wear temporary dentures during this time and your permanent replacement teeth will be fabricated.

-What types of prostheses (tooth replacements) are available?
+What types of prostheses (tooth replacements) are available using implants?

 - A single crown is used to replace one missing tooth and each prosthetic tooth attaches to its own dental implant.